ente0v1/CrackMaster/README.md

 To implement Hashcat for Windows see [Hashcat Build Documentation](https://github.com/hashcat/hashcat/blob/master/BUILD.md) and refer to the [Official Homepage](https://hashcat.net/hashcat/).

 ## Usage
-To start the script log in as non-root user and rename your hash in "hash", move your hash into Crack_Master directory and execute: `./crackmaster.sh`
+To start the script log in as non-root user and rename your hash in `hash.txt`, move your hash into `Crack_Master` directory and execute: `./crackmaster.sh`

 ![Test Image](./assets/action.png)